 A prenuptial agreement refined through mediation can truly address the unique needs and expectations of both partners in a marriage.
 After going through the mediation process, some couples might decide that they are satisfied with the way the default laws will operate and would rather forego the prenuptial agreement altogether.
 Whatever the outcome, the knowledge gained through discussions will be empowering for both parties.

-If you and your future spouse would like to discuss negotiating your prenup with one of our trained mediators, contact us today for a free consultation.
+If you and your future spouse would like to discuss negotiating your prenup with one of our trained mediators, contact us today for an initial consultation.